Software Alternatives, Accelerators & Startups

 • Augmenting the client with Alpine.js

 This post is part of a series comparing different ways to implement asynchronous requests on the client, which is colloquially known as AJAX.
-I dedicated the previous post to Vue.js; I'll dedicate this one to Alpine.js - not to be confused with Alpine Linux. - Source: dev.to / about 1 year ago
+I dedicated the previous post to Vue.js; I'll dedicate this one to Alpine.js - not to be confused with Alpine Linux. - Source: dev.to / over 1 year ago

 • A short history of AJAX and SSR

 We must recognize the benefits that client-side rendering offers, but perhaps the pendulum has swung too far.
 Is it possible to have the best of both worlds?
 In some corners of the industry, cooler heads have prevailed, and the term SSR has been coined to describe a return to what we've been doing for agesโ€”albeit with some modern enhancements.
-The idea is to leverage AJAX, JavaScript, and browser improvements... - Source: dev.to / about 1 year ago
+The idea is to leverage AJAX, JavaScript, and browser improvements... - Source: dev.to / over 1 year ago

 • Making a Clean, friendly Spinner in Go/Templ